brittlewis12/cyrus-ruby/thoughts.md

 #**keep in mind**
-* "We hope that this exercise will allow us to evaluate your skills as a developer.
+* From Cyrus: "We hope that this exercise will allow us to evaluate your skills as a developer.
 The qualities that we pay special attention to are:
     * Simplicity/elegance of design
     * Adherence to good software engineering principles
     * Maintainability (clean, easy to understand code)
     * Effective use of the standard library
     * Use of unit tests"
+* Single-responsibility principle!
+* Separation of concerns!
+    * raw data
+        * read
+        * parse
+        * transform, make uniform
+    * parsed data
+        * order by different attributes
+        * output (same each time)

 #the given files
-* comma-separated
+* comma-delimited
     * last, first, gender, color, m/dd/yyyy
-* pipe
+* pipe-delimited
     * last | first | m | g | color | m-d-yyyy
-* space
+* space-delimited
     * last first m g m-d-yyyy color

 #strategy for getting the records